gaehlerm/SoftwareEngineering/README.md

 // figure out what else to write.
 Maybe add some examples.

-## Copilot

-// Is there some way to refactor code towards the SRP using Copilot?
-I don't think it understands the meaning of the single responsability principle...

 # 6. Levels of abstraction

 // somehow I'm not happy with this chapter.
 The real world example and the programming example are fine.
 But the rest is ... not up to the point.
 Should I just remove the rest?